emfrias/bitshares-pytools/coldstorage/README.md

 3. Run the `online` part of the program (it will list the funds stored in the cold storage address)

 ### Offline ###
-1. Copy the balance file from the online tool over to the offline tool directory (on an offline computer)
+1. Copy the balance file from the online tool over to the offline computer
-2. Execute the `offline` program and optionally give the file name as parameter (see `python2 main.py -h` for help)
+2. Execute the `offline` program and optionally give the file name as parameter (see `python2 offline.py -h` for help)
 3. Define the amount and asset you want to withdraw from the cold storage address
 4. Paste the recipient address (or scan it with a webcam as QR-code)
 5. Paste the private key (or scan it with a webcam as QR-code) -- The private key will be verified prior to signing.
 6. The `offline` program constructs and signs a BitShares transaction
-7. Carry the output (console command) to a connected BitShares client and paste the command in the console (the signed transaction is also stored in a txt file in the same directory)
+7. Carry over the signed transaction file and execute `broadcast_signed_tx.py` on the online computer
 8. Wait for 1 confirmation.
 9. Done